marmelab/react-admin/docs/Theming.md

 ## Conditional Formatting

 Sometimes you want the format to depend on the value.
-Admin-on-rest doesn't provide any special way to do it, because React already has all that's necessary - in particular, Higher-Order Components (HOCs).
+React-admin doesn't provide any special way to do it, because React already has all that's necessary - in particular, Higher-Order Components (HOCs).

 For instance, if you want to highlight a `<TextField>` in red if the value is higher than 100, just wrap the field into a HOC: